paldhous/ucb/2018/dataviz/md/class4.md

 Click `Enable two-factor authentication`.

+You can change your authentication method at any time.

 ### Open and authenticate GitHub desktop

 Open the GitHub Desktop app.
-At the opening screen, click `Sign into GitHub Com`:
+At the opening screen, click `Sign into GitHub.com`:

 ![](img/class4_8.jpg)